-Pregabalin is a structural analogue of gamma-aminobutyric acid (GABA) but is novel in its activity, having no effects on GABA-A or GABA-B receptors.
+Pregabalin (pre gab' a lin) is a structural analogue of gamma-aminobutyric acid (GABA) but is novel in its activity, having no effects on GABA-A or GABA-B receptors.
 Instead, the neuronal acitivity of pregabalin appears to be mediated by its binding to the alpha-2-delta subunit of the presynaptic voltage-gated calcium channel whcih leads to a decrease in release of neuroexcitatory neurotransmitters by hyperexcited neurons.
 Pregabalin has been shown to be effective in reducing neuropathic pain from diabetic and postherpetic neuropathy and is an effective anticonvulsant.
 Pregabalin was approved for use in the United States in 2004.
 Current indications include diabetic and post-herpetic neuropathy and as adjunctive therapy of partial onset seizures.
 Pregabalin is also used for fibromyalgia and off-label for generalized anxiety disorders and migraine.
 Pregabalin is available in capsules in varying concentrations from 25 to 300 mg under the brand name of Lyrica.
 The recommended initial dose for neuropathic pain is 50 to 75 mg two to three times daily, the maximum dose being 300 mg daily.
 Higher doses are used in treating seizures.
 The dose should be increased and tapered gradually.
-The most common side effects of pregabalin are dose related and include peripheral edema, weight gain, dizziness, somnolence, headache, tremor and ataxia.
+The most common side effects of pregabalin are dose related and include peripheral edema, weight gain, dizziness, somnolence, confusion, headache, blurred vision, tremor and ataxia.

 Limited data is available on the hepatotoxicity of pregabalin.
 In prelicensure clinical trials in diabetic neuropathy and epilepsy, therapy with pregabalin was not associated with an increased frequency of serum aminotransferase elevations or liver toxicity.
 Since its approval and more wide scale use, however, pregabalin has been linked to rare instances of clinically apparent liver injury.
 Most cases were mild and frequently without jaundice.
 The latency to onset of injury was short, symptoms of liver injury arising within 3 to 14 days.
 Both cholestatic and hepatocellular patterns of injury have been reported.
 Signs of hypersensitivity (fever, rash, eosinophilia) and autoimmunity were not present.
 Some cases have been severe and associated with marked jaundice and prolongation of the prothrombin time, but all cases ultimately resolved after the medication was stopped without evidence of residual injury.